Dials and Hands

 Sometimes enamel dials are incorrectly described as “porcelain”: this is wrong.
 Porcelain is made from clay and is not suitable for watch dials; it is used for tableware such as plates and bowls.
 Watch dials are made using vitreous enamel, a type of glass.
 In the USA this is called “porcelain enamel”.
 This is often shortened to just “porcelain”, which is inaccurate.

-The very first watch dials were made of metal.
 In the eighteenth century, the process of using vitreous enamel to make high quality dials with white, cream, or sometimes black, backgrounds, with hour numbers, minute tracks and other other details in vitreous ink, was developed.
+These superseded the metal dials that had been used previously.

 The word “enamel” refers to any hard shiny coating such as tooth enamel, enamel paint, or even nail enamel (nail varnish).
 However, when used in the context of watch dials, enamel refers to an opaque or semi-transparent hard, glass like, surface applied to a metal dial plate by vitrification.
 Vitrification (from Latin vitreum (glass) via French vitrifier) is the transformation by melting of a substance into a glass.
 The full name of the substance used for watch dials is vitreous enamel.